-No doubt many of you will be sat at home right now, getting your thrill kill on, courtesy of the white-hot Friday the 13th: The Game Beta version, and why not?
-The game, which has been featured many times on this website, is blowing fans minds with its atmospheric settings and ultra-violent kills.
+No doubt many of you have sat at home getting your thrill kill on, courtesy of Friday the 13th: The Game, and why not?
+The game, which has been featured many times on this website, blew us away with its atmospheric settings and ultra-violent kills.

-But did you know that this wasn’t Jason Voorhees’ first dalliance with the world of video gaming?
-Would you believe this will be the 3rd official Friday the 13th video game?
-Some of you will recall the Nintendo version for the NES back in 1989, which was below average at best, but we’d bet most of you never played the original, that came out shortly after the release of the 5th movie in 1985.
+But did you know that this was the third official Friday the 13th video game?
+Most of us recall the Nintendo version for the NES back in 1989, which was below average at best, but we’d bet most of you never played the original, that came out shortly after the release of the fifth movie, Friday the 13th: A New Beginning, in 1985.

 The premise was simple.
 You’re camping at the notorious Camp Crystal Lake, which just so happens to be the stomping ground of the hockey mask wearing man-child psychopath, Jason Voorhees.
 Once you’ve selected your character – including bespectacled Stuart Palmer, blonde bimbo Wendy Watson and the sex predator-esque Gerry King – your aim is to wonder around the grounds of the camp site, in a bid to locate an ancient artifact that will keep you safe from harm, just like in the movies…erm…wait a minute.
 Anyway, sounds easy enough, right?
 And it would be if the developers hadn’t made the bizarre decision to give Jason the same mutant powers as Mystique, allowing him to perfectly transform into any of your friends, and increasing the chances of death by about 6 million percent.